RusiraLiyanage/Submit-Jokes_Backend/README.md

 # Submit-Jokes_Backend
 The Full Stack Developer Test by Coduza (Pvt) Ltd
-The Backend Codebase for the Submit Jokes Service
+This is the Backend Codebase for the Submit Jokes Service